United Nations Stabilisation Mission in Haiti: Status and history

-Although the United Nations Stabilization Mission (MINUSTAH) has been in Haiti since 2004, as of 2007, it continued to struggle for control over the armed gangs.
-It maintains an armed checkpoint at the entrance to the shanty town of Cité Soleil and the road is blocked with armed vehicles.
+Although the United Nations Stabilization Mission (MINUSTAH) had been in Haiti since 2004, as of 2007, it continued to struggle for control over the armed gangs.
+It maintained an armed checkpoint at the entrance to the shanty town of Cité Soleil and a roadblock with armed vehicles.
 In January 2006, two Jordanian peacekeepers were killed in Cité Soleil.
 In October 2006, a heavily armed group of the Haitian National Police were able to enter Cité Soleil for the first time in three years and were able to remain one hour as armoured UN troops patrolled the area.
 Since this is where the armed gangs take their kidnap victims, the police's ability to penetrate the area even for such a short time was seen as a sign of progress.
 The situation of continuing violence is similar in Port-au-Prince.
 Ex-soldiers, supporters of the ex-president, occupied the home of ex-president Jean-Bertrand Aristide against the wishes of the Haitian government.
 Before Christmas 2006, the UN force announced that it would take a tougher stance against gang members in Port-au-Prince.
 However, since then, the atmosphere there has not improved and the armed roadblocks and barbed wire barricades have not been moved.
 After four people were killed and another six injured in a UN operation exchange of fire with criminals in Cité Soleil in late January 2007, the United States announced that it would contribute $20 million to create jobs in Cité Soleil.

 In early February 2007, 700 UN troops flooded Cité Soleil, which led to a major gun battle.
 Although the troops make regular forcible entries into the area, a spokesperson said this one was the largest attempted so far by the UN troops.

 On 28 July 2007, Edmond Mulet, the UN Special Representative in Haiti and MINUSTAH Mission Chief, warned of a sharp increase in lynchings and other mob attacks in Haiti.
 He said MINUSTAH, which now has 9,000 troops there, will launch a campaign to remind people that lynchings are a crime.